DarkFlippers/unleashed-firmware/documentation/AppsOnSDCard.md

 To build your application as a FAP, just create a folder with your app's source code in `applications_user`, then write its code the way you'd do when creating a regular built-in application.
 Then configure its `application.fam` manifest — and set its *apptype* to FlipperAppType.EXTERNAL.
 See [Application Manifests](./AppManifests.md#application-definition) for more details.

- * To build your application, run `./fbt firmware_{APPID}`, where APPID is your application's ID in its manifest.
+ * To build your application, run `./fbt fap_{APPID}`, where APPID is your application's ID in its manifest.
  * To build your app, then upload it over USB & run it on Flipper, use `./fbt launch_app APPSRC=applications/path/to/app`.
 This command is configured in default [VSCode profile](../.vscode/ReadMe.md) as "Launch App on Flipper" build action (Ctrl+Shift+B menu).
  * To build all FAPs, run `./fbt plugin_dist`.